 “The most difficult time I’ve experienced was at the funeral of the first dad that we served.
 The mom and two children displayed very honest, raw emotion and while it was not the first funeral for a Let There Be Mom family I had been to, it was the one that brought the weight of the situation to light.”

 But the rewards are great for these families that Let There Be Mom has helped.
-Kipra spoke to the student council at Eastside High School this past summer at the request of one of their members, Maggie.
+Kipra spoke to the student council at Eastside High School at the request of one of their members, Maggie.

-“Maggie was just 10-years-old when we began serving her mom Lisa in 2007; she will turn 18 this year,” explained Kipra.
+“Maggie was just 10 years old when we began serving her mom Lisa in 2007″ explained Kipra.
 “When I finished my portion of the presentation, Maggie began hers.
 She spoke about how much the keepsakes that her mom had prepared for her and her siblings meant to them, and how since her current friends never had the chance to meet her mom, she uses her scrapbooks to introduce her mom to them brought to full light the importance of what we do.”

 A list of participating restaurants is available here: participating restaurants.

 To keep posted on other ways to help out, sign up for regular updates from the charity through their website at www.LetThereBeMom.org.
-You can also donate at their website.
+You can also donate to Let There Be Mom.
 All donations are 100% tax deductible.